smlindauer/open-model-manager-resources/addons/README.md

 * change PyMAS configuration in the container
 * turn on logging debug for a specific service using sas-admin CLI utility
 * create container base images for Python 3 and R models with a Python script
-* create Amazon Web Services (AWS) and Private Docker publising destinations with a Python script
+* create Amazon Web Services (AWS) and Private Docker publishing destinations with a Python script

 ## Extra Python packages
 When a container instance is running, Python 3 has been installed using the sas user.
 A user can also install extra Python packages, if needed.